 While this strategy is expensive, it is also what drives sustainable growth.
-For instance, traditional companies operating in “slower” sectors (think of Luxottica in the eyewear industry) that managed to gain control over the supply chain also have become the world leader.
+For instance, traditional companies operating in “slower” sectors (think of Luxottica in the eyewear industry) managed to gain control over the supply chain also became world’s leaders in their markets.

-In short, the idea is that the closer you get to the consumer (in case you’re a manufacturer) or the closer you get to produce a good or service (if you’re a retailer) the more control you have over the whole supply chain.
+In short, the idea is that the closer you get to the customer (in case you’re a manufacturer) or the closer you get to producer of a good or service (if you’re a retailer) the more control you have over the whole experience.

-This, in turn, will allow you to dominate your industry over time and keep tight control over processes, quality, and operations:
+This, in turn, might allow you to dominate your industry over time and keep tight control over processes, quality, and operations: